 Whilst you might not have planned to have a caesarean, there are many situations during labour where it will become the smoothest option for you and your baby.
 Your birth partner is normally able to come with you into theatre and you should have the procedure, risks and benefits explained to you.
 If all goes well in theatre, you may be able to have your baby placed on your chest and have skin to skin contact as soon as your baby has been born.
 In most cases, you can still ask for your partner to cut the cord which can be left long by the surgeon.
 It is usually possible for pictures to be taken as your baby is being born or very soon after.
 It is also possible for cord clamping to be delayed, depending on why you need a caesarean.

-Around 1 in 4 births result in a caesarean section in the UK.
+Around one in four births result in a caesarean section in the UK.
 There are many reasons that an obstetrician (specialist doctor) might recommend you have a caesarean, and some of these may have been known before or during your pregnancy.
 Known reasons are covered in the planned caesarean birth section.

 Babies can keep changing position right up to the birth.
 If your baby is in the breech position (feet first) it might be recommended that you opt for a caesarean.
 It is not always necessary to have a caesarean if your baby is breech, as it is sometimes possible to turn your baby before your labour, via a procedure called an External Cephalic Version (ECV).
 It is also possible to have a vaginal birth if your baby cannot be turned or you don’t want to try to turn them, but it depends on your circumstances.
 If you’re not sure what is best for you, then discuss your birth options for breech birth with your midwife.